All Products

 Resource description

 Resources are the foundation for implementing user-defined function (UDF) or MapReduce features in MaxCompute.
-In DataStudio, you can visually upload resources that are stored locally or in OSS.
+In DataStudio, you can use the visual interface to upload resources that are stored on your local machine or in OSS.
 These resources can be read and used during the execution of UDFs and MapReduce.
 The following MaxCompute resource types are supported.

 Uploading resources to MaxCompute using DataWorks incurs MaxCompute storage fees.